 The turret comes with 3 filter holders, additional holders are available here.
 It also comes with 2 Aluminium dust caps to protect the mirror when you aren’t using all the Maia Locks.

 The turret is shipped inside a sturdy Cerberus carry case to aid in your transportation.
-We are currently taking pre-orders and expect to ship the first units September 2017.
 Instruction Manual can be found here